Justice-Through-Code/tps25-W16D1-capstonedocumentation/README.md

     "Documentation exists at multiple levels, each serving different audiences and purposes:"
+        Code-level documentation (docstrings, comments) - For developers
+            Purpose: To explain what the code does, how it works, and why certain decisions were made API documentation - For developers using your code
-        Code-level documentation (docstrings, comments) - For developers API documentation - For developers using your code User documentation - For end-users of your application System documentation - For understanding architecture
+            Purpose: To describe how to interface with your code, typically from the outside User documentation - For end-users of your application
+            Purpose: To help users understand how to install, use, and troubleshoot the software System documentation - For understanding architecture
-        Process documentation - For maintenance and deployment
+            Purpose: To provide a high-level understanding of how the system is structured and how components interact Process documentation - For maintenance and deployment
+            Purpose: To describe the processes required for deploying, updating, and maintaining the system